TCI Privacy & Cookies Policy - Other Data

 - Strictly necessary cookies.
 These cookies are essential in order to enable you to move around the Websites and use their features, such as accessing secure areas; and

 - Performance cookies.
 These cookies collect information about how visitors use our Websites, for instance which pages visitors go to most often and if they get error messages from the web pages.
 These cookies don't collect information that identifies a visitor; all information these cookies collect is aggregated and therefore anonymous.
 It is only used to improve how our Websites work.

-You will normally see a message on our Websites before we store a cookie on your computer which describes the types of cookies we use and what information they might collect.
+You will normally see a message on our Websites before we store a performance cookie on your computer which will describe the type of cookie being used and what information it might collect.

 You can also manage cookie use via your browser settings (this will allow you to refuse the setting of all or some cookies) and your browser provider may ask you to confirm your settings.
 Note, however, that if you block all cookies (including essential cookies) via your browser settings you may not be able to access all or parts of our Websites.